openstack/horizon/doc/source/topics/settings.rst

 Default: ``"static/themes/default"``

 This setting allows Horizon to use a custom theme.
-The theme folder should contains one _variables.scss file and one _styles.scss file.
+The theme folder should contain one _variables.scss file and one _styles.scss file.
 _variables.scss contains all the bootstrap and horizon specific variables which are used to style the GUI.
 Whereas _styles.scss contains extra styling.
 For example themes, see: /horizon/openstack_dashboard/static/themes/

+If the static theme folder also contains a sub-folder 'templates', then the path to that sub-folder will be prepended to TEMPLATE_DIRS tuple to allow for theme specific template customizations.

 ``DROPDOWN_MAX_ITEMS``
 ----------------------